Things to Do in Lisbon, Portugal

 4 | Visit the National Sanctuary of Christ the King

 To get there, we’d recommend taking the ferry and bus.
 Head to Cais do Sodré Ferry Terminal and look for the ferry to Cacilhas.
 Once you’re across, head into the bus station and look for bus number 101.
-It will take you right to the monument which cost €6.00 to go up to the viewing platform.
+It will take you right to the monument, where admission to the viewing platform costs € 6.00.

 5 | Final thoughts